jayong93/riscv-5stage-simulator/README.md

 ## Licence

-Copyright 2017 Douglas Anderson <douglas.anderson-1@colorado.edu>.
+Copyright 2017 Douglas Anderson <douglas.anderson-1@colorado.edu>, Jaeyong Choi <jayong93@gmail.com>.
 Released
 under GPL 3 _except for the 3 disassembly files in tests/ which are copyright their respective authors and not covered under this license._